vmware-tanzu/tanzu-dev-portal/content/blog/knative-eventing-for-observability.md

 #### Sample App and HPA Secret

 The first thing we need to do is create the secret with the necessary configuration.
 (There are some sample ones in the repo.)
-We’re going to use WaveFront as our destination:
+We’re going to use [VMware Tanzu Observability by Wavefront](https://tanzu.vmware.com/observability) as our destination:

 ```yaml
 apiVersion: v1